eskaerpe/logistic-system-AOL/README.md

 ./LogisticSystemAOL.exe
 ```

-Follow the menu prompts to navigate through the system.
+Select your user role (Admin, Staff, or Visitor) and enter the required password if prompted.
+Then follow the menu prompts to navigate through the system.

 ## Data File